No products in the cart.

-The big, big bag of broken crayons – we all have one, don’t we?
-For every new box of crayons I’ve bought over the years, I have about 15 or 20 nubs that no one wants to use but can’t quite bring myself to throw out.
+The big bag of broken crayons – we all have one, don’t we?
+For every new box of crayons I’ve bought over the years, I have about 15 or 20 nubs that no one wants to use, but I can’t quite bring myself to throw out.
 Fortunately, we have an ingenious solution for you…you can upcycle those old art supplies into gorgeous melted crayon art!

 Watch the video below for a preview of the quick process we used to make our melted crayon abstract art!